GuillhermeHenrique/dogmatch/README.md

 - Relations between users and pets (ownership and adoption)

 ### Front-end (React + TypeScript)
-- Responsive UI built with React + TypeScript
+- UI built with React + TypeScript
+- State and global data management using Context API
+- Custom hook for API requests: useApi
+- Client-side routing with React Router DOM and navigation using useNavigate
+- Hooks utilized for component logic: useState, useEffect, useContext, useParams
 - User registration, login, and profile editing
 - Display all pets, user’s own pets, and adopted pets
 - Schedule and track adoptions
 - Upload multiple images for each pet
 - Client-side form validation
-- Routing using React Router DOM
-- API integration using Axios
+- Integration with backend API using Axios

 ---

-## Technologies Used
+## 🛠️ Technologies Used

 ### Back-end:
 - Node.js